NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

-Figure \ref{fig:status} shows various statistical distributions of questions and answers in NuScenes-QA.
-Figure \ref{fig:status}(a) illustrates that our questions has a wide span of lengths (varying from 5 to 35 words), with a relatively balanced distribution.
-The length of a question to some extent represents its complexity, and thus, a wide range of question lengths poses a challenge to the model.
-Figure \ref{fig:status}(b) and \ref{fig:status}(c) show the distributions of answer and question categories, respectively.
-We can observe that NuScenes-QA is balanced.
-For instance, the answers of counting questions almost evenly distributed from 0 to 10.
-A balanced dataset can prevent models from learning answer biases or language shortcuts, which are common in many other VQA benchmarks such as ScanQA \cite{azuma2022scanqa} and VQA1.0 \cite{antol2015vqa}.
+Fig. \ref{fig:status} depicts various statistical distributions of NuScenes-QA.
+Fig. \ref{fig:status}(a) showcases a broad spectrum of question lengths (5 to 35 words).
+Fig. \ref{fig:status}(b) and \ref{fig:status}(c) present answer and question category distributions, revealing the balance of NuScenes-QA.
+A balanced dataset can prevent models from learning answer biases or language shortcuts, which are common in many other VQA benchmarks \cite{antol2015vqa, azuma2022scanqa}.